 This was introduced in the MEM-Industry long before maternity insurance received the YES vote in the Swiss Federal Parliament.
 Under the Collective Employment Agreement women employees are entitled to 16 weeks maternity leave on full salary.
 Maternity leave does not lead to a reduction in holiday entitlement.
-Fathers will be granted paid paternity leave of 5 days.
-Companies will also be recommended to grant fathers up to four weeks’ unpaid paternity leave on request.
+Fathers will be granted paid paternity leave of two weeks (= ten working days).
+Subject to operating constraints, it is recommended that companies grant up to four weeks’ additional unpaid paternity leave from the time of birth on request.

 Generous advanced training

 Education and advanced training are promoted and supported by the CEA.
 Companies are recommended to provide at least 3 days per annum per full-time job for this.

 Co-operation between employees and employers, and their organisations, is based on peace at work and partnership.
 Joint working groups are formed on current topics In the event of Differences of opinion there is a procedure for settling conflict.